 Drawing lessons from recent capacity building work

-Recent investment readiness programmes such as the Investment and Contract Readiness Fund (ICRF) and Big Potential have used a model where a charity or social enterprise partners with a support provider to identity their needs, and together submit a grant application which is approved by a panel of investors.
-These programmes have been extensively evaluated and the model brings certain advantages and disadvantages.
+Recent investment readiness programmes such as the Investment and Contract Readiness Fund (ICRF) and Big Potential used a model where a charity or social enterprise partners with a support provider to identity their needs and then together submit a grant application which is approved by a panel of investors.
+These programmes were extensively evaluated and the model was found to bring certain advantages and disadvantages.

-Key to our thinking has been the evidence that the involvement of investors in such work focuses the process on successfully securing investment, that the application process should accommodate the timescales set by those seeking support, and the need to develop services at a cost which is proportionate to the size of investment being sought.
+Key to our thinking was the evidence that the involvement of investors in such work focuses the process on successfully securing investment, the need for the application process to accommodate the timescales set by those seeking support and the need to develop services at a cost which is proportionate to the size of investment being sought.

 “The fact that the [ICRF] panel initially sat every 2 weeks was a big positive, as it avoided rushing proposals through: similarly, the generic programme was greatly preferred to the thematic calls, as it allowed organisations and providers to work together as and when it made most sense to them, rather than in response to a time-bound opportunity.”